 It is expected that schools will make every attempt to adhere to their awarded grant budget.
-However, the District recognizes that changes to the budgets and timelines may become prudent or unavoidable.
+However, the TPCSC recognizes that changes to the budgets and timelines may become prudent or unavoidable.
 Anticipated budget amendment windows are in September/October and again in January/February.
-The Federal Programs team will send schools an e-mail outlining specific budget amendment windows and the timeframe to return a request for a budget amendment.
+The district grants team will send schools an e-mail outlining specific budget amendment windows and the timeframe to return a request for a budget amendment.
 The process for requesting a budget amendment is as follows:

-- A request for budget change must be submitted to the Federal Programs team by the deadline set forth in the e-mail sent to schools. - Requests for budget change must include the following information: school's name, name/phone number/email address of contact person, summary description of the change requested to include budget line-items affected, description of alignment to the District plan and school plan, and documentation supporting the change (if applicable).

-- The Federal Programs team will review the request and provide a response to the school within seventy-two (72) business hours of receipt of request. - If the request is approved by the District Federal Programs team, the amendment will be submitted to the state via ePlan. - If the state approves the requested budget amendment, the grant award notification will be amended to reflect the approved budget change and a revised workbook will be provided to the school to include the approved revised budget.
+- A request for budget change must be submitted to the Federal Programs team by the deadline set forth in the e-mail sent to schools. - Requests for budget change must include the following information: school's name, name/phone number/email address of contact person, summary description of the change requested to include budget line-items affected, description of alignment to the LEA plan and school plan (for applicable grants), and documentation supporting the change (if applicable). - The Federal Programs team will review the request and provide a response to the school within one (1) week of receipt of request. - If the request is approved by the District Federal Programs team, the amendment will be submitted to the state by the finance team via ePlan. - If the state approves the requested budget amendment, a revised workbook will be provided to the school to include the approved revised budget.

-Any changes or variations from the state-approved budget and grant application need prior approval from the District and state.
+Any changes or variations from the state-approved budget and grant application need prior approval from the district and state.

-Budget Control
+Budget Controls

-The District monitors its financial performance by comparing and analyzing actual results with budgeted results.
+The district monitors its financial performance by comparing and analyzing actual results with budgeted results.
 All schools will receive a monthly budget statement which will include detailed updates on the grant allocations, payments made, payments pending, and remaining balances for each award.
-Monthly budget reports will be provided to schools by the 15th day of each month.
-Monthly budget reports will be provided each month beginning in the month following Grant Acceptance and recurring through Grant Closeout.
-The information provided in the reports directly relate to the approved grant budget included with the GAN and lists information such as the following:
+Monthly budget reports will be provided to schools by the end of each month recurring through Grant Closeout.
+The information provided in the reports directly relate to the approved grant budget and lists information such as the following:

 - Total grant dollars awarded;

 - Total funds expended to-date (if applicable);

-- An indication of the funds in progress to be approved for payment;
+- Percentage of grant drawn down;

 - Total funds remaining; and

 - Comments (if applicable).